HomelessPhD/Zden_LVL5/README.md

  - prefix "plus" means i have added the lines length to an appropriate Outer rectangle values
  - prefix "multiply" means i have multiplied an appropriate Outer rectangle values to appropriate lines length

 In general, there are numerous ways to traverse this 2D array collecting 32 pairs.
-I will asssume later
+I will asssume only 4 options here....

 ## P.S.